Quality assurance

 Cultural Development

 The cultural development of our students is considered very important.
 Projects are completed in cooperation with the library and the Centre for the Arts in Eindhoven.
-A Cultural Curriculum has been appointed and with the cultural work group this Curriculum Leader and implements cultural education.
+A Cultural Coordinator has been appointed to implement the development of cultural education.
 The aim is to develop intercultural and global awareness by embedding it in all aspects of our curriculum.

 ECO Schools